viktoriamahrberg/color-splash-memory/README.md

 * Data-Image: I set up the card structure in HTML and with data-image attribute attached on each card, however they did not connect to Javascript by flipping.
 The issue I finally figured with one of the tutors at Code Institute was the placement of 'data-image', not being on the same div as ".memory-card".
 ![data-image](assets/md-images/screenshots/data-image.png)

-* Flip Cards: I used inspiration from [Marina Ferreira](https://www.youtube.com/watch?v=zYS4J9m3SsU&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&index=5) to have my card flipped but due to mistakes between CSS and Javascript it did not work and I figured out another CSS structure from W3 Schools with my tutor.
+* Flip Cards: I used inspiration from [Marina Ferreira](https://www.youtube.com/watch?v=zYS4J9m3SsU&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&index=5) to have my card flipped but due to mistakes between CSS and Javascript it did not work and I figured out another CSS structure from W3 Schools.

 * Checking cards for match: Here I learnt that the functions need to have argument being passed into the function to work.
 I started setting up the functions with empty brackets wihch caused issues.
 Also that the array of the two flipped cards need to be empty in roder for two new cards to be flipped and checked for a match.
 This I solved with the slice method: *selectedPairs.splice(0, selectedPairs.length);*